react-voodoo/react-voodoo/readme.md

 ## wtf is react-rTween ?

-react-rtween is a the ultimate tweener for react
+react-rtween is an additive tweener for react

 It allow :